 The corner lot is directly across the street from Whiskey Warehouse and includes two buildings totaling 7,500 square feet of space.

 Space: The landmark 5,250-square-foot church, built in 1952, will serve as the main dining room and 2,250-square-foot back building dating back to 1936 will be a craft cocktail bar.
 Ample outdoor space with a garden and patio will front The Plaza.

 The dining room will seat about 100 with a chef’s counter overlooking an open-fire show kitchen at the front of the building in the former church chancel.
-They’ll have no gas or electric appliances, opting instead to feature an all-fire operation where dishes will be finished before table delivery.
+They’ll have no gas or electric appliances, opting instead to feature an all-fire operation.
 The remaining kitchen prep, fryers, stoves, storage, and office space is in the basement along with a wine cellar.